alechenninger/blog/posts/stay_calm_stop_mocking.md

 "Account 1 is on credit hold."
 Rather than reading and writing a mock DSL that speaks in terms of methods and arguments and returning things, we can _name_ this whole concept as a method itself, as in `creditService.placeHoldOn(AccountId.of(1))`.
-Now this concept is reified for all developers to reuse (including your future self).
-This is encapsulation: giving a name to some procedure or concept.
+Now this concept is reified for all developers to reuse (including your future self). *This is encapsulation*: giving a name to some procedure or concept.
 It builds the [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) for your team and your tools.
 Have some other procedure or concept that comes up while testing?
 Now you have a place you can name it and reuse it later: a class!
 I find myself adding and using methods